5afe/safe/specs/create_safe_token_payment/01_main.rst

 - Recover Safe
 - Menu

-The payment method is globally set but can be changed before making a transaction and also via the menu.
+The payment method is set per Safe but can be changed before making a transaction and also via the menu.

 The smart contracts and the backend are already ready for this change.
 We "just" have to incorporate this into the frontends now.